John Reed Fast Facts

-(CNN)Here's a look at the life of John Reed, Chairman Emeritus of Board at MIT and former Citigroup CEO.
+(CNN)Here's a look at the life of John Reed, former Citigroup CEO.

 Personal: